eldynmohammad/notes-app-javascript/README.md

-# Note App - without framework
+# Note App - Javascript

-Made with vanilla Javascript.
+Made with vanilla Javascript(without framework).
 Storing the data in localstorage.
 This [Tutorial](https://youtu.be/01YKQmia2Jw) helped me understand Javascript classes, constructor, rendering HTML from Javascript, localstorage, and so on.